dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/index.md

 If the product is **A3**, **N3**, **Matrice 600** or **Matrice 600 Pro**, we invoke the `removeListener:` method of `DJIVideoFeeder` class to remove the `DJICameraViewController` listener from the `secondaryVideoFeed` for video feed, otherwise, we remove the `DJICameraViewController` listener from the `primaryVideoFeed` for video feed.

-**3.** Once you finished the above steps, let's implement the `DJIBaseProductDelegate` delegate method to fetch `DJICamera` instance and set the `product` and `camera` instances' delegates to "self" as shown below:
+**3.** Once you finished the above steps, let's implement the `DJIBaseProductDelegate` delegate methods and the `viewWillDisappear` method as shown below:

 ~~~
 - (DJICamera*) fetchCamera {